shahinator/YOLOv5-Dog-Cat-Detection/README.md

 ## Data
 - Data used for this project can be found [here.](https://www.kaggle.com/datasets/andrewmvd/dog-and-cat-detection)
 - Dataset creation: Refer to [YOLOv5 Train Custom Data](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data) for more information.
-In short, labels and bouding boxes were converted in to .txt format as follow:
+In short, labels and bounding boxes were converted into .txt format as follows:
     `class x_center y_center width height`
 - Data config for training: Standard YOLOv5 YAML format.
 Refer to [`dataset.yaml`](dataset.yaml) for details.
 ```yaml